How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Pros: People buy the All-Inclusive Plus pass for active sightseeing, which includes the Balboa Park museums adjacent to the Zoo.

-5. Vacation Packages With San Diego Zoo Tickets
+5. San Diego Zoo Ticket & Hotel Packages

 You can sometimes save more when you buy a San Diego Zoo vacation package that includes tickets and a hotel room.
 Don’t worry about my cheap tickets in this case—the discounts have already been factored in.